FL1NTY24/patient-readmission-prediction/README_CloudInfrastructureSetup.md

    ```

 - Restart LocalStack with Explicit Configuration:
-To ensure LocalStack’s S3 service uses path-style addressing and is properly initialized, stop any existing container and start a new one with specific environment variables:
+  Stop any existing LocalStack container and start a new one with S3 and SNS services, ensuring path-style addressing for S3 compatibility.
    ```powershell
   docker ps
   docker stop <localstack_container_id>